 Posters & Beyond Sessions are an opportunity to share more finalized resources and invitations to collaborate.
 You can choose to share your work as a traditional poster or go "beyond" by including short video overviews, links to websites, and samples of resources.
 Here's an example from the 2020 BIOME Institute on the Ciliate Genomics Consortium, where they created a video to go along with their poster.

 How will Posters & Beyond materials be shared?

 All posters must be shared as QUBES resources, which are publicly accessible open educational resources.
 This will give your materials a Creative Commons license, citation, stable URL, DOI, metrics on views and downloads, and the option to version and adapt those materials.

 Posters will be available for participants to visit asynchronously and will be combined with WIPs into Topic Discussions during our synchronous week.

 What does "Interactive Workshop" mean?

-Interactive workshops are an opportunity to engage participants with your project during Workshop Week.
+Interactive workshops are an opportunity to engage participants with your project for 90 minutes during our synchronous week.
 Workshops must be interactive, hands-on experiences that engage participants in activities.
-Workshops should address the central theme, building scientific worldviews, or at least one of the subthemes (inclusive teaching, interdisciplinarity, or communicating science).
+Workshops should address the central theme, Inclusive, Diverse, Equitable, and Accessible Communities in STEM classrooms.
 A pre-workshop activity should also be provided for participants to complete before attending.
 Here's an example from the 2020 BIOME Institute on Avida-ED.

 How will workshop materials be shared?